mongodb-industry-solutions/Digital-Underwriting-Usage-Based-Insurance/DailyCronJob.md

 If you click into your "customerTripDaily" collection, you should see a similar daily document as in the figure below.

 ![image](Figure66)

+Congrats on setting up a daily cron job!
+Now we'll do the same process for setting up a monthly cron job in [Part 3](MonthlyCronJob.md).